 After installation make sure that your user has the rights to edit

-for a multi-tenant setup is given in the tenant and client configuration section.
+for a multi-tenant setup are given in the tenant and client configuration section.

-.
-For the configuration of this tenant we first create a new namespace
+Our single tenant is called portal.
+For the configuration of this tenant, we first create a new namespace

 kubectl create ns portal

-In that namespace we will add the tenant.
-Therefore, we have to define it first:
+In that namespace, we will add the tenant.
+First, we need to define it:

 ---